 - Flush the gray and black holding tanks

 If you don’t live where temperatures drop below freezing, you won’t have to add the antifreeze to your system.
-But if there is any chance of freezing temperatures, any water that remains in your system can freeze, expand and damage your plumbing system.
-To add antifreeze take the following steps:
+But if there is any chance of freezing temperatures, any water that remains in your system can freeze, expand, and damage your plumbing system.

 - Flush the black and gray tanks one last time.

-- Make sure the hot water heater contents are not hot
+- Make sure the water heater contents are not hot

 - Open the pressure relief valve